-The Department shall give public notice a draft permit has been prepared and its issuance is pending and will be posted at http://dnr.mo.gov/env/wpp/permits/pn/index.html.
-Additionally, public notice will be issued if a public hearing is to be held because of a significant degree of interest in or with water quality concerns related to a draft permit.
+The Department shall give public notice a draft permit has been prepared and its issuance is pending. http://dnr.mo.gov/env/wpp/permits/pn/index.html Additionally, public notice will be issued if a public hearing is to be held because of a significant degree of interest in or with water quality concerns related to a draft permit.
 No public notice is required when a request for a permit modification or termination is denied; however, the requester and permittee must be notified of the denial in writing.